Thursday, October 16, 2025

-The article will overview the TRUNCATE TABLE statement in SQL on particular examples and describe the differences between the TRUNCATE, DELETE, and DROP statements.
+The article will overview the TRUNCATE TABLE statement in SQL on practical examples and describe the differences between the TRUNCATE, DELETE, and DROP statements.

 The TRUNCATE TABLE statement, which removes rows from the table, has the following syntax: